Trial of Michael Jackson: Background

-In 1993, Jackson was accused of child sexual abuse by a 13-year-old boy, Jordan Chandler.
+In 1993, Jackson was accused of child sexual abuse by 13-year-old boy Jordan Chandler.
 The abuse allegedly took place at Jackson's Neverland Ranch home in Santa Barbara, California.
-In January 1994, Jackson settled the lawsuit made against him for $23 million, with $5 million going to the family's lawyers.
+In January 1994, Jackson settled the lawsuit made against him for $23 million (equivalent to $51.68 million in 2026 adjusted for inflation) with $5 million (equal to $11.24 million in 2026) going to the family's lawyers.
 The settlement was not an admission of guilt; Jackson said he had settled to prevent the lawsuit interfering with his career, which he later regretted.
 Prosecutors pursued the criminal case and presented the evidence to two separate grand juries, neither of which indicted.

-In 2000, the child cancer patient Gavin Arvizo was introduced to Jackson by the businessman and comedian Jamie Masada.
+In 2000, Gavin Arvizo, a child cancer patient, was introduced to Jackson by businessman and comedian Jamie Masada.
 Gavin's father, David Arvizo, who was separated from Arvizo's mother, often asked celebrities for money to support his son's cancer treatments.
 Gavin was receiving chemotherapy and required the removal of his spleen and left kidney.
 Jackson and Gavin became friends, and Jackson invited Gavin and his family to Neverland Ranch.
 Gavin thanked Jackson for "helping [him] be happy and beat cancer".
 According to Gavin, after a few visits to Neverland, Jackson suddenly stopped calling him; Gavin said he felt abandoned.

-In 2002, Jackson invited Gavin, now 12 years old, to be a part of an ITV documentary, Living with Michael Jackson.
-The presenter, Martin Bashir, interviewed Jackson over eight months for the film.
+In 2002, Jackson invited Gavin, then 12 years old, to be a part of an ITV documentary, Living with Michael Jackson.
+Presenter Martin Bashir interviewed Jackson over eight months for the film.
 Jackson and Gavin were seen holding hands.
 Bashir asked Jackson about the appropriateness of a grown man having sleepovers and sharing a bed with a young person.
 Jackson said he allowed guests to sleep in his bed alone while he slept on the floor, and that it was not sexual.
-He said it was a "beautiful thing", and that he had shared his bed with many children, including the actors Macaulay and Kieran Culkin.
+He said it was a "beautiful thing", and that he had shared his bed with many children, including actors Macaulay Culkin and Kieran Culkin.